UCI Women's World Tour: History

 Kasia Niewiadoma (l) and Lizzie Armitstead (r), pictured at the 2016 Flèche Wallonne, wearing the distinctive leader jerseys of the youth classification and individual women's elite classification, respectively.

-The announcement was welcomed by teams, with Wiggle-Honda stating that the "new structure for women’s cycling has been accepted with open arms" and that the teams and the UCI "all seem to be on the same page and working towards the same goals together".
+The announcement was welcomed by teams, with Wiggle-Honda stating that the "new structure for women's cycling has been accepted with open arms" and that the teams and the UCI "all seem to be on the same page and working towards the same goals together".

 The calendar for the inaugural season was announced in September 2015, including many of the longstanding one-day events from the UCI Women's Road World Cup (such as Trofeo Alfredo Binda and Tour of Flanders) as well as established stage races such as the Giro d'Italia Femminile.
 The UCI called the series "a major step forward" for professional women's cycling.
 Identical branding for both the Women's World Tour and the UCI World Tour was introduced.

-Between 2016 and 2024, the tour contained an individual women's elite classification and youth classification, with the leader of each wearing a distinctive jersey – burgundy jersey for the individual classification and a light blue jersey for the youth classification.
+Between 2016 and 2024, the tour contained an individual women's elite classification and youth classification, with the leader of each wearing a distinctive jersey – a burgundy jersey for the individual classification and a light blue jersey for the youth classification.

-From 2020, a two-tier system of teams was introduced, with the top-tier of teams required to have a minimum salary of €15,000 for riders, as well as insurance and rights including maternity leave.
+From 2020, a two-tier system of teams was introduced, with the top tier of teams required to have a minimum salary of €15,000 for riders, as well as insurance and rights including maternity leave.
 This was welcomed by The Cyclists' Alliance – a union of professional riders.
 Several UCI WorldTeams set up female squads, including Movistar (launched 2017), Trek–Segafredo (launched 2018) and Jumbo–Visma (launched 2020).

 The 2020 season was extensively affected by the COVID-19 pandemic, which resulted in two-thirds of the races on the calendar being either postponed or cancelled outright.
 The UCI ProSeries was also launched in 2020, as a second-tier tour below the World Tour.

 The UCI has ensured that events have live television or streaming coverage – the Giro d'Italia Donne was removed from the 2021 calendar after failing to provide adequate live television coverage for the 2020 edition of the race, and the RideLondon Classique was warned that it would be demoted to the UCI ProSeries if live television was not provided for all stages, as only the final stage of the 2022 edition of the race was broadcast.
 Riders from The Cyclists' Alliance – a union representing the female peloton – stated that live TV coverage for races was their biggest priority, rather than prize money.